-(2) Max Slave Retry

-The Max Slave Retry setting defines how many additional times (0 to 9) the remote will attempt to re-transmit a packet to the master before beginning a back-off algorithm.
-Once the remote has unsuccessfully attempted to transmit the packet the number of times specified in Max Slave Retry it will continue to attempt to transmit to the master on a random basis.
+This is addressed through parameters (2) Max Remote Retry and (3) Retry Odds.
+The Max Remote Retry setting defines how many times (0 to 9) the Remote will attempt to retransmit a packet to the Master before beginning to use a back-off algorithm.
+Once the Remote has unsuccessfully attempted to transmit the packet the number of times specified in Max Remote Retry it will attempt to transmit to the master on a random basis.